MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

 ---
-title: Connect to CRM from Teams
+title: Connect to CRM from Teams (preview)
 description: Connect to a CRM environment from Teams to get enriched experience with CRM data. ms.date: 09/18/2024 ms.topic: overview